MarkusEugen/TinyBlinky/README.md

 # TinyBlinky

-This is a simple demo on how to use the TinyBlinky board - it requires Arduino IDE and the following libs to compile:
+TinyBlink_demo.ino is a simple demo on how to use the TinyBlinky board - it requires Arduino IDE and the following libs to compile:

 *<EEPROM.h>*